bmr-cymru/stratify/README.md

 ```

 This will download required packages, partition `vdb` and create a `/boot` file
-system on vda1.
+system on vdb1.
 A stratis pool named `p1` and a file system named `fs1` will be
 created and mounted at `/mnt/stratisroot`.

 Stratify will then run the anaconda installer.
 A kickstart file must be given by
 passing `--kickstart /root/ks.cfg` (the path must be absolute).

-One the system has been installed hit "enter" and the script will install
+Once the system has been installed the script will install packages required
-stratis with root file system support either from the distribution repositories
+for stratis root file system support from the distribution repositories.

-or by building from the upstream source repositories if `--git` is given.
+If the `--git` option is given then the script will install build dependencies,
+clone the stratis git repositories and initiate a build.

+Once the build is complete the script configures grub2 and creates a boot entry
+for the Stratis system.

 Once the script logs "Stratis root fs installation complete." the target system
 is fully installed and unmounted and the system can be safely rebooted.